Micha Popper

-Micha Popper is a professor emeritus in the department of psychology at the University of Haifa, Israel.
+Micha Popper (Hebrew: מיכה פופר) is a professor emeritus in the department of psychology at the University of Haifa, Israel.
 He was the commander of the Israel Defense Forces Leadership Development School, co-founder and director of the Institute for Quality Leadership in Israel, and, from 1995 he was a faculty member and head of the Organizational Psychology program at the University of Haifa.

 Biography

 Popper received his BA degree from the Hebrew University of Jerusalem and his MA and PhD degrees from Tel Aviv University.